Jonathan Benson

 Book

-• Intelligent Democracy: Answering the new democratic scepticism, 2024, Oxford University Press, Forthcoming.
+• Intelligent Democracy: Answering the new democratic scepticism, 2024, Oxford University Press.
+Book / Online Access

 Whether due to Donald Trump, Brexit, or the rise of populism, many are increasingly questioning the value of democracy.
 Complaints about ignorant voters, irrational public debate, and disconnected politicians have led some to suggest that democracies are destined to make bad decisions, and to propose alternatives.
 In Intelligent Democracy, political theorist Jonathan Benson rejects this new democratic scepticism.
 He argues that democracies can make effective use of knowledge, engage in experimentation, utilise diversity, and motivate decisions towards the common good—and that they can do all these things better than their rivals.
 Benson pleads that we value democracy, not only because it treats us all equally, but because it is intelligent.